Magnetic Resonance Materials in Physics, Biology and Medicine (MAGMA)

 This special issue will offer a unique space for new concepts and preliminary applications, to continue to motivate new research in the field.

 The goal is to bridge disciplinary boundaries, and inspire the community to invest time and energy into solving the remaining technical problems, and expanding the reach of 19F MR into new territory, with the ultimate aim of addressing unmet clinical needs.
 This will require the coordinated efforts of basic scientists in the fields of MR physics, biomedical engineering, neuroscience and physiology, and translational collaborations with clinicians in radiology, neurology, cardiology, oncology, nephrology, and other related specialties.

-Papers should be submitted not later than June 15, 2015 through the normal submission procedures of MAGMA on the web (http://www.editorialmanager.com/mrmp ).
-Authors should indicate in their cover letter that the paper is submitted "For inclusion in the Special Issue on ´Tissue segmentation´”.
+In order to meet the time line, papers should be submitted as soon as possible, and not later than 1st July 2018.
+Papers should be submitted through the normal submission procedures on the web (http://www.editorialmanager.com/mrmp ).
+Authors should indicate in their cover letter that the manuscript is submitted "For inclusion in the Special Issue on Fluorine-19 Magnetic Resonance”.

 The special issues of MAGMA reach a wide audience, and are highly cited.
 This special issue on fluorine-19 MR is an excellent opportunity to showcase your work in a high profile format.
 We look forward to receiving your manuscripts.